weruharim/r4da-journey/Data Transformation in R.md

 )
 ```

-I used modular arithmetic to breakdown time in hours and minutes
+I used modular arithmetic to breakdown time in hours and minutes and used `transmute()` to keep the variables and drop the others.

 ```R
 transmute(